Richard Arrington Jr.: Early life

+Education

+Richard Arrington Jr. was a standout student at Fairfield Industrial High School where he was influenced by the principal, E. J. Oliver.
+The African American principal led the high school and the students, focusing on morality and discipline.
+E.J.
+Oliver became the first leader that young Arrington looked up to.
+He graduated high school in 1951 at the age of 16.
+Afterwards, he applied to Fairfield's Miles College.
 Arrington majored in biology at Miles and excelled in the classroom and as a leader, rising to the presidency of his chapter of the Alpha Phi Alpha fraternity.
 He was also an officer in the Honor Society and the Thespian Club.
-In his third year of college, while still living at home, he married Barbara Jean Watts.
-He graduated cum laude in 1955 and took a position as a graduate assistant at the University of Detroit in Detroit, Michigan.
-While there he first experienced an integrated social environment and gained the perspective necessary to effectively critique the established segregation of his home town.
-He earned a master's degree in 1957 and returned to Miles as an assistant professor of science where he taught for six years before entering the University of Oklahoma doctoral program in zoology in 1963, in the midst of Birmingham campaign between African-American protesters and city authorities in Birmingham.
-He earned his doctorate at Oklahoma in 1966, completing a dissertation on the "Comparative Morphology of Some Dryopoid Beetles", and, at the urging of President Lucius Pitts, returned to Miles as acting dean and director of the summer school.
-He was quickly promoted to chair of the Natural Sciences Department and eventually was named Dean of the College.
+He graduated cum laude in 1955.

+Richard Arrington Jr. took a position as a graduate assistant at the University of Detroit in Detroit, Michigan.
+While there, he first experienced an integrated social environment and gained the perspective necessary to effectively critique the established segregation of his hometown.
+He earned a master's degree in 1957 and returned to Miles College as an Assistant Professor of Science where he taught for six years.
+Arrington entered the University of Oklahoma's doctoral program in Zoology in 1963 in the midst of the Birmingham Campaign between African American protesters and city authorities in Birmingham.
+He earned his doctorate at Oklahoma in 1966, completing a dissertation on the "Comparative Morphology of Some Dryopoid Beetles", and, at the urging of President Lucius Pitts, returned to Miles as acting Dean and Director of the Summer School.
+He was quickly promoted to Chair of the Natural Sciences Department and eventually was named Dean of the College.